 Falls due to slips or trips remain a significant contributor to the risk of injury and ill health at work.
-Recent statistics for Great Britain show that slips, trips and falls are the biggest cause of employer reported non-fatal injuries to employees, accounting for 44% of all specified injuries and 24% of injuries resulting in absences from work of more than seven days (Health and Safety Executive (HSE) 2019).
+Recent statistics for Great Britain show that slips, trips and falls are the biggest cause of employer-reported non-fatal injuries to employees, accounting for 30% of all specified injuries.

-It is estimated that over 1 million working days are lost from such accidents, with numerous major injuries to employees and significant costs to employers.
+It is estimated that over 6 million working days were lost last year because of non-fatal workplace injuries, with plenty of physical harm done to employees and significant costs to employers.
 But almost all slips and trips can be prevented, often with simple inexpensive interventions.

 Slips happen when an individual needs more friction than is offered by the combination of their footwear, the flooring they are walking on and any contaminant between the two.
 This is most common during the heel strike phase of gait and often results in a backward fall.

 Someone might slip over at work because they are wearing unsuitable shoes, the floor surface is particularly slippery, or there is liquid on the floor.
 The biggest challenges when trying to prevent slips in the workplace are knowing where to get reliable information on flooring, understanding the ins and outs of cleaning, and knowing how to select footwear.

 Trips occur when an individual catches their foot on an object, which interrupts their gait and usually leads to a forward fall.
 They are often the result of poor housekeeping or poor maintenance, such as an obstacle left in a walkway or a damaged surface standing protruding from its surroundings.
 Trips can also occur over temporary hazards like curled-up matting or trailing cables.